 Report your catch

-To monitor the sport fishery, DFO conducts surveys in tidal and some freshwater locations.
-Fishery technicians at certain marinas, boat ramps and rivers may ask you about your fishing, including:
+To monitor the sport fishery, DFO conducts various surveys in person and online.
+In-person surveys are conducted at certain marinas, boat ramps and rivers by fishery technicians, who will collect information from you about your fishing trip, including:

-- number of fish you kept and released
+- number of fish kept and number released

 Participation is mandatory

-As of April 2013, a condition of licence on Tidal Waters Sport Fishing licences requires that licence holders provide information on their recreational fishing activity and catch to DFO representatives when requested.
-Responding to the survey is a condition of your fishing licence.
+As of April 2013, a condition of licence on Tidal Waters Sport Fishing licences requires that licence holders provide information on their recreational fishing activity and catch to DFO representatives when requested (see section 61 of the Fisheries Act).
+Responding to surveys is a condition of your fishing licence.

-Annual online survey that collects catch records written on the sport fishing licences of 20,000 randomly selected fishers.
-Using the responses, the department is able estimate recreational catches of Halibut, Lingcod and Chinook Salmon, and average weights of Halibut, by month and management area.
-Comparisons of these catch estimates with those from the iREC and creel surveys allow improved finalized catch estimates to be developed.
+The iARC survey is an annual survey which collects catch records written on the sport fishing licences of randomly selected fishers.
+The department uses responses to the survey to estimate recreational catches of Halibut, Lingcod and Chinook Salmon, and average weights of Halibut, by month and management area.
+Comparisons of these catch estimates with those from the iREC and creel surveys allow the development of improved finalized catch estimates.

 This information will be collected via the internet Recreational Effort and Catch Survey or the internet Annual Recreational Catch survey, which are administered by an independent consulting company on DFO’s behalf.
 The consulting company will be provided with your name, licence number and email address in order to conduct the survey.